Azure/azure-rest-api-specs/documentation/directory-structure.md

 The doc for `fleet` is [Azure Kubernetes Fleet Manager].
 It point to fleet REST reference, e.g. for [API version `2023-10-15`][fleet REST reference 2023-10-15], which corresponds to [`specification/containerservice/resource-manager/Microsoft.ContainerService/fleet/stable/2023-10-15`].

-Note the most important directory structure difference of a `service group` scenario as compared to singular `service`:
+Using our example, note the most important directory structure difference of a `service group` scenario as compared to singular `service`:

 - The `resource-manager/Microsoft.ContainerService` folder has multiple child service folders which contain `stable` and `preview` folders for each service, instead of directly containing `stable` and `preview` folders.